CS-433/ml-project-2-transcripted_cherry/README.md

 The github page is organized in four folders:
 -	Jupyter notebooks: contains three files: feature_generation, Task_1.ipynb, Task_2.ipynb.
 The notebooks are further explained in Chapters 1-4.
 -	Collab_Notebooks: contains one file that can be run in google collab.
--	Images/task1: Contains plots produced in Task_1.ipynb.
-If save = True, images are saved in this folder when running the program
+-	Images: Contains plots produced in different Jupyter_notebook files.
+If `Save = True`, images are saved in this folder when running the program.
+Images are either at the format .png or .pdf.
 -	Features: Contains all the features generated for this project in .csv files.

 # Jupyter Notebooks organization: